lysovosyl/PathoEye/README.md

             └── ...
         └── ...
 ```
+Then, you can generate patches for the training dataset, validation dataset and testing dataset.
 ```sh
 python create_patches.py -input_path /TRAIN_DIRECTORY -save_path /TRAIN_DATASET -device cuda:0
 python create_patches.py -input_path /VAL_DIRECTORY -save_path /VAL_DATASET -device cuda:0
 python create_patches.py -input_path /TEST_DIRECTORY -save_path /TEST_DATASET -device cuda:0
 ```

-## Module3:
-### 1. DCNN classification
+## Module3: DCNN classification
-This program trains a Deep Convolutional Neural Network (DCNN) model to classify patch-level images that were generated in the previous step.
-The model takes the extracted patches as input and learns discriminative features to distinguish different tissue conditions.
+For the binary classification and multiple classes classfication, we applied a Deep Convolutional Neural Network (DCNN) model to classify patch-level images that were generated in the previous steps.
+It takes the extracted patches as input and learns discriminative features among different skin conditions.
 ```sh
 python train.py -train_path /TRAIN_DATASET -val_path /VAL_DATASET -save_path /MODEL_SAVEPATH
 ```

 This program evaluates the trained DCNN model on the test dataset.
 The model predicts the class of each input image patch, and the results (including predicted labels and confidence scores) are saved for further performance analysis.
 ```sh
 python test.py -test_path /TEST_DIRECTORY -model_path /MODEL_SAVEPATH -save_path /RESULT_SAVEPATH
 ```

-## Module4:
+## Module4: explanation and discovery
-### 1. Explanation and Discovery
+### Disease inference and feature tracing
 ```sh
 python inference.py -input_path /SLIDER.SVS -model_path /MODEL_SAVEPATH -save_path /RESULT_SAVEPATH
 ```
+### Radiomic analysis of skin features
+```sh
+python radiomic_feature.py -input_path /TEST_DATASET -save_path /RESULT_SAVEPATH
+```

 This module aims to interpret the decision process of the trained classification model and discover meaningful histological characteristics associated with different classes.
 It contains two main functionalities:
-1. Model Inference with Visual Explanation:The inference.py script performs inference on a single whole-slide image (WSI).
+1. Model Inference with Visual Explanation: The inference.py script performs inference on a single whole-slide image (WSI).
 It generates both class prediction results and Grad-CAM heatmaps that highlight the most discriminative tissue regions used by the model.
-2. Radiomic Feature:The radiomic_feature.py script extracts radiomic features from each image to quantify texture, shape, and intensity patterns.
-These features help reveal interpretable and human-understandable morphological characteristics linked to the model’s prediction.
+2. Radiomic analysis: The radiomic_feature.py script extracts radiomic features from each image to quantify texture, shape, and intensity patterns.
+These features help reveal interpretable and human-understandable morphological characteristics linked to the prediction process of the model.
-```sh
-python radiomic_feature.py -input_path /TEST_DATASET -save_path /RESULT_SAVEPATH
-```

 ## Please cite